DaveMcEwan/dmpvl/README.md

     The config file here `.gtkwaverc` may be symlink/copied to `$HOME` or appropriate working directories.

+To track the size of this repo by number of lines of code:

+    wc -l `find hdl/ prj/ tb/ verif/ -type f | grep -vP '(build|svg)'`

 TODO: More writeup
 TODO: Writeup each project.
 TODO: Writeup each testbench.